FluidTYPO3/flux/CONTRIBUTING.md

 In short: We want to trust that your report is valid and contains helpful information.
 This allows us to be most efficient when assisting or fixing the problem; everything runs smoother.

-## Contributing Code

-In order to ensure that your contribution passes through with flying colors (we have automated tests for all of these factors) there are a few things you can do.

-* Follow the coding guidelines - viewing any class will give you a clear picture of our standards which we always enforce.
-Each extension has perfect or near-perfect guidelines compliance and contributed code should not lower compliance.
-If you spot a violation in the code, we of course also appreciate contributions which do nothing but fix cosmetics!
-* Use a valid commit message subject.
-When you write your commit messages (note: the ones you write in Git itself, not the same as the Pull Request cover message!) always start your message with one of [DOC], [BUGFIX], [TASK] or [FEATURE] to describe the nature of your commit's changes.
-* Make one commit per change and one change per commit only.
-Example: if you are going to create a particular feature and this feature requires a few changes to existing code to prepare for the feature, first make individual commits with the required changes and then create your "real" work on top of this.
-* Recommendation: plan a few steps ahead, try to group your work into logical "chunks" of code which are easier to manage, then commit each "chunk" of work as you finish it.
-There is one time management strategy worth mentioning in this context: the [Pomodoro][pomodoro] technique.

 ## Making Pull requests

 Please make sure, you read the entire [Contribution Guide][contributionGuide] in advance.

+We need to stress how important it actually is to contribute in feature-branches.
+This allows you to keep your copy of flux in the master branch clean and to be the same as in our repository.
+Start of by issueing ``git checkout -b myCoolFeature``.

+Make one commit per change and one change per commit only.
+Example: if you are going to create a particular feature and this feature requires a few changes to existing code to prepare for the feature, first make individual commits with the required changes and then create your "real" work on top of this.

-So, you have prepared a nice bufix to the latest version of flux and want that to be available to anybody?
+So, you have prepared a nice bugfix to the latest version of flux and want that to be available to anybody?
 Great!
 As we assume, you consumed the [Contribution Guide][contributionGuide] to make your contribution follow best practices, everything should be fine.

-Really?

 In reality, we tend to be very picky concerning commit messages and our CGL. - Sir Travis is also.
 He checks every commit message and wants to make sure, you applied the CGL to your